bokeh/bokeh/sphinx/source/docs/first_steps/first_steps_4.rst

 When drawing the axes for your plot, Bokeh automatically determines the range each axis needs to cover in order to display all your values.
-For example, if the values on your y axis are between 2 and 17, Bokeh will automatically create a y axis that ranges from a little below 2 to a little above 17.
+For example, if the values on your y-axis are between 2 and 17, Bokeh will automatically create a y-axis that ranges from a little below 2 to a little above 17.

-Use :func:`~bokeh.models.plots.Plot.y_range` and
-:func:`~bokeh.models.plots.Plot.y_range` properties of your :class:`~bokeh.models.plots.Plot` object or when call the :func:`~bokeh.plotting.figure` function to manually define the range for the
+To define the range for your axes manually, use the :func:`~bokeh.models.plots.Plot.y_range` function or the :func:`~bokeh.models.plots.Plot.y_range` properties of your :class:`~bokeh.models.plots.Plot` object when you call the :func:`~bokeh.plotting.figure` function:
-axes:

 .. literalinclude:: examples/first_steps_4_plot_axis_ranges.py
    :language: python